Arvoya/med_code_ai_agent/README.md

 `Extract -> Answer -> Verify -> Compare -> Enrich`

-Due to too many false positives I shortened the Pipeline in v2 vs v1 that had additional `Challenge` node.
-Currently just hard-coded out.
+Due to too many false positives I changed the Pipeline in v2 vs v1 that had additional `Challenge` node.
+Currently just hard-coded out, but now included is the `Enrich` node which allows for self reflection and deeper explanation for future testing.

 ### Process